PardoSergi/InTyMaVi/HOWTOCITE.md

 - Website: <https://grambank.clld.org>
 - Full citation instructions: <https://github.com/grambank/grambank/wiki/Citing-grambank>
 - Licence: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
-- The Zenodo DOI above is the **concept DOI**, which always resolves to the latest release; since InTyMaVi fetches directly from the `grambank/grambank` GitHub repository's `master` branch, the exact version can change over time.
-If you're citing a specific analysis made with InTyMaVi, check the version-specific DOI shown on the Zenodo page at the time you used the app.
+- InTyMaVi lets you select a specific tagged Grambank release (from the `grambank/grambank` GitHub repository) rather than always using a single fixed version; the Zenodo DOI above is the **concept DOI**, which always resolves to the latest release.
+For a specific analysis, cite the version-specific DOI matching the release you actually selected — shown in "🗂️ Data sources" and recorded automatically in each map's export metadata.
 - Grambank is part of [Glottobank](https://glottobank.org), a joint initiative of the Max Planck Institute for Evolutionary Anthropology, the Australian National University, Yale University, and many collaborating